queryluke/masseffect-5e-data/data/class-features/animal-companion.md

 All-Round, and Recon.
 If you choose All-Round, you may also select a type of movement speed from Swimming, Burrowing and Climbing.
 Your beast gains a swimming or climbing speed equal to its walking speed, or Burrowing equal to half.

+The stat blocks for the beast companions can be found in the [bestiary](/bestiary).

 The beast obeys your commands as best as it can.
 It moves on your turn.
 You can command it to move however you want (No action required).
 You can use a bonus action to command it to Hide, Dodge, Dash or Disengage.